Salesforce

 Authorization Code

-A saved token file and token password can be used to establish a connection.
-If you wish to generate a new token file, click Generate Token File to go through the token generation process, save the token file locally, and use the set token password to connect.
+A pre-existing token can be used to establish a connection.
+If you wish to generate a new authentication token, click Generate Token File to go through the token generation process.
+You can use the generated token file to connect.

 Certificate